-No matter how much you know about children, the subjects you teach, the craft of the classroom, there are always surprises - events that need fresh ingenuity, new ideas.
-To stay enthusiastic, concentrate on developing your teaching, such as asking questions, explaining difficult concepts, handling group work, dealing with children who are struggling, or dreaming up challenges for the very able.
+No matter how much you know about children, the subjects you teach, the craft of the classroom, there are always surprises - unexpected answers, events that need fresh ingenuity, new ideas.
+To stay enthusiastic, concentrate on developing your teaching, such as asking questions, explaining difficult concepts, handling group work, dealing with children who have some kind of difficulty, or dreaming up interesting challenges for the very able.

 You could sign up for a higher degree and research your own classroom or school, or simply write and talk about what you do, so others can share it.